standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “Yes, you have, Miss Basden,” said Mr. Merry.

-{115}“Miss Basden, it is a thing to be so thankful for,” said Francis, his tone correcting possible regret and shame in Miss Basden, in earning her bread.
+“Miss Basden, it is a thing to be so thankful for,” said Francis, his tone correcting possible regret and shame in Miss Basden, in earning her bread.